Aisha Diori: Career and Ballroom

 Diori began working as an outreach worker at the Gay Men's Health Crisis (GMHC), hosting HIV prevention balls to curtail the number of newly HIV infected youth.
 Diori began participating in "walking" balls.
 Under the guidance of her gay parents, Diori was advised to walk in the Women's Face and Big Girls Runway categories for her first ball, The Black Pride Ball.
 Diori won the top prize in both categories.
 Her interests in the ballroom culture shifted from being a participant to being a community organiser and intervention specialist.
 Diori received the title of "house-mother" from The House of Latex, due to her commitment to ballroom culture, a title she held for nearly five years.

-In late 2007, Diori opened the House of Iman, pairing safer sex and prevention messages that specifically targeted the Women, Butch and Transgender (WBT)Roxi, WBT Ballroom Coalition Week One, GettingYourLife.Blogspot.com – a blog educating, uplifting and empowering the Women, Butch and Transmen Ballroom scene. ballroom scene.
+In late 2007, Diori opened the House of Iman, pairing safer sex and prevention messages that specifically targeted the Women, Butch and Transgender (WBT) ballroom scene.
 Aisha infused progressive safer sex and educational messaging with pageantry.
 The House of Iman, a name that pays homage to Diori's Nigerian heritage, continues to be a source of leadership in the WBT community.

 Acknowledging that youth were not best served in the mainstream ballroom scene, Diori and Santana created the KiKiscene, a ballroom-infused HIV prevention intervention and movement focusing on LGBTQ youth ages 12 to 24, where the young people vogue, hang out with friends and get connected to HIV testing, counseling and healthcare services.

 In February 2014, Diori began working for the Schomburg Center for Research in Black Culture in Harlem as Special Events Manager.
 Diori has secured successful rentals, created robust public programs, created grassroot fundraising and events for the Schomburg.
 She curates and manages the Schomburg First Fridays event series.